UANATACA/ONESHOT-REPO/oneshot_gui.md

 # What it is

 <div style="text-align: justify">
-One-Shot Signature is a complete solution for the digital signature of documents within your application.
+The solution for electronic signature with a One Time certificate issue.
+One-Shot API is the solution for Uanataca One-Shot Signature service, a complete option for the electronic signature of documents within your application or web.
+<br></br>
 It is designed so that no sensitive data has to be sent away from your premises, as only hashes of the documents to be signed need to be transmitted to the signature service.
+Documents are signed through the creation of single-use digital certificates, which are created at the moment for immediately be used to electronically sign all documents included in a given transaction.
 <br></br>
-Documents are signed through the creation of <strong>single-use</strong> digital certificates, which are created when needed and immediately used to electronically sign all documents included in a given transaction.
-Digital signatures will include a time stamp, proving the existence and integrity of the documents at the time of signature.
+Electronic signatures include a time stamp, providing to the document signature with a reliable date and time.
+<br></br>
+Through this system we offer our One-shot Signature service, an autonomous solution adapting to multiple use cases.
 </div>

 # How it works

 <div style="text-align: justify">
-A valid digital signature requires a certificate, issued by a trusted Certification Authority (CA).
-This certificate is used to establish that the document was signed by a specific entity (in our case, the user).
-Although certificate generation is largely automated within One-Shot Signature, having an idea of what is going on under the hood will help us to better understand its operation.
+The API is given with One-Shot Optimizer that is a server system exposing http RESTful API by means of which, business applications are enabled to require the electronic signature.
 <br></br>
-Within the context of a Public Key Infrastructure (PKI), the entity responsible for registering new digital identities is called a Registration Authority (RA).
-RA employ Registration Authority Officers (RAO) to add new user identities to the infrastructure and request the creation of new digital signature certificates for its users.
-Each of these certificates can then be used to digitally sign documents.
+One-Shot Optimizer performs the most computationally expensive workload of the signature process, thus reducing the data traffic on the local network and make the most of the cryptographic hardware acceleration.
+The documents to be signed are processed in the customer business layer and are not send to Uanataca Services, instead is sent a hash of the document created using a hash algorithm.
 <br></br>
+Uanataca is a Qualified Trusted Service Provider that issue digital certificates by a trusted Certification Authority (CA).
+The role of Registration Authority Officials (RAO) is needed to add new user requests to the infrastructure and so request the creation of new digital certificates for its users.
+Each of these certificates can then be used to electronically sign documents.
+<br></br>
-In the case of One-Shot Signature, certificates are generated on the spot every time a new set of documents requires a signature.
+One-Shot Signature certificates are generated on the spot every time a new set of documents requires a signature.
 Through the One-Shot Signature service, you will play the role of a RAO, providing identifying data for each user and requesting the generation of signature certificates.
 Once user registration data has been provided and the certificate is ready to be generated, the end user will activate the generation of the digital certificate and complete the signature procedure.
 <br></br>
-The service is given with One-Shot Optimizer that is a server system exposing http RESTful APIs by means of which, business applications are enabled to require the digital signature.
-<br></br>
-One-Shot Optimizer performs the most computationally expensive workload of the signature process, thus reducing the data traffic on the local network and make the most of the cryptographic hardware acceleration.
-The documnets to be signed are processed in the customer business layer and are not send to Uanataca Services, instead is sent a hash of the document created using a hash algorithm.
+The electronic signatures are performed in Uanataca Trusted Service Center side, where signature keys are generated and stored in a Qualified Electronic Signature Creation Device (QSCD) system.
 </div>
 <br></br>